Orkin Urges Mosquito Prevention, Caution over Holiday Weekend

 41. Buffalo, N.Y.

 47. Birmingham, Ala.

 49. Kansas City, Mo.

 50. Macon, Ga

 Mosquito season lasts throughout the summer and can continue through October in warmer parts of the country.
-Mosquitoes are active in every state in the U.S, and the type of mosquito that can carry and spread Zika virus is common across part of the U.S., shown in the map below.
+Mosquitoes are active in every state in the U.S, and the type of mosquito that can carry and spread Zika virus is common across part of the U.S.

 Most Common Mosquitoes in the United States: